France, Itinerary

 La Florentine

 La Florentine is one of several cafés located across from Château d’Amboise.
-We chose it essentially at random but could not have been more pleased with the experience.
+We essentially chose it at random but could not have been more pleased with the experience.

 The prices were reasonable compared to the rest of the restaurants along Rue Victor Hugo (the main road through Amboise), and we were able to get seated quickly.
-These were the two main reasons we chose La Florentine.

 Where to Stay in Amboise, France